England–Scotland football rivalry: Players and managers

+By the late 2000s, the flow of Scottish players to major English clubs had dried up, due to the Scotland team being less competitive at international level and the English Premier League attracting stars from all over the world, rather than just from the British Isles.
+This trend has been somewhat reversed more recently, with the Scottish national side managed by Steve Clarke featuring few home-based players and several playing in the upper levels of English football, namely Andy Robertson, John McGinn and Billy Gilmour.

 There have been fewer notable English players who have played in Scotland.
 Joe Baker was the first player to play for England without having played in the Football League, but his was an isolated example because he played at a time when a player was only allowed to play for the country of his birth.
-Those rules have subsequently been relaxed and the sons or even grandsons of Scots are now allowed to play for Scotland.
+Those rules were subsequently relaxed and the sons or even grandsons of Scots are now allowed to play for Scotland.
 This means that some footballers born in England have played in and for Scotland, including Andy Goram and Stuart McCall.

-There was an influx of English players to the Scottish league during the late 1980s after English clubs were banned from European competition due to the Heysel disaster.
+There was a temporary influx of English players to the Scottish league during the late 1980s, while English clubs were banned from European competition due to the Heysel disaster.
 Prominent England players including Terry Butcher, Trevor Steven, Gary Stevens, Chris Woods and Mark Hateley all moved to Rangers.
 During this time, Rangers had a higher turnover than Manchester United and could therefore offer wages that could compare with even the biggest English clubs.
 Since the inception of the Premier League, however, the English clubs have become wealthier than Rangers and Celtic.
 No prominent England player has played in Scotland in recent years, although Chris Sutton and Alan Thompson played a significant part in Celtic's run to the 2003 UEFA Cup Final.
 The most recent player to be capped by England while playing in Scotland was Celtic goalkeeper Fraser Forster.

+Scottish managers, including Bill Shankly and Matt Busby, have enjoyed great success in England football.
+Alex Ferguson dominated the Premier League with Manchester United until his retirement in 2013.
+Ferguson claimed in 2010 that he had turned down approaches by the FA to manage England, partly because it would have been a "tremendous handicap" for any Scot to manage England.
+English managers have also worked at Scottish clubs, with John Barnes and Tony Mowbray managing Celtic for short periods, and Steven Gerrard and Michael Beale at Rangers.